skip to main content

 3. To allow families an opportunity to make informed decisions, the principal/designee will provide all families with adequate information about the criteria for participating in field trips that require immigration status reporting.
 Should families choose to decline participating, the principal/designee will not require them to give a reason for doing so and will ensure that declining the activity will not impact the student’s grade.

-3. The Superintendent/Designee will ensure adherence to Policy 3050 Records Management in the creation, maintenance and destruction of all HCPSS records to ensure no immigration status data, including social security number, is collected or required.
+3. The Superintendent/designee will ensure adherence to Policy 3050 Records Management in the creation, maintenance and destruction of all HCPSS records to ensure no immigration status data, including social security number, is collected or required.

-4. The Superintendent/Designee will ensure adherence to Policy 9050 Student Records for the security, management and access of HCPSS student records to ensure no immigration status data, including social security number, is collected or required.
+4. The Superintendent/designee will ensure adherence to Policy 9050 Student Records for the security, management and access of HCPSS student records to ensure no immigration status data, including social security number, is collected or required.

-5. The Superintendent/Designee will review all HCPSS policies and procedures on a regular basis to ensure no immigration status data, including social security number, is required, collected or maintained.
+5. The Superintendent/designee will review all HCPSS policies and procedures on a regular basis to ensure no immigration status data, including social security number, is required, collected or maintained.

-6. As part of the student data governance and privacy program identified in Policy 3060 Student Data Governance and Privacy, the Superintendent/Designee will collaborate with the HCPSS executive leadership to manage and maintain the program that will include an annual review of all HCPSS forms completed by students and families to ensure no immigration status data, including social security number, is collected or required.
+6. As part of the student data governance and privacy program identified in Policy 3060 Student Data Governance and Privacy, the Superintendent/designee will collaborate with the HCPSS executive leadership to manage and maintain the program that will include an annual review of all HCPSS forms completed by students and families to ensure no immigration status data, including social security number, is collected or required.

-7. The Superintendent/Designee will ensure adherence to Policy 9050 Student Records regarding the protection of directory information as defined in the implementation procedures Sections VI.A.9. and VII.A.4.b.
+7. The Superintendent/designee will ensure adherence to Policy 9050 Student Records regarding the protection of directory information as defined in the implementation procedures Sections VI.A.9. and VII.A.4.b.

-IV.
+III.
 Family and Community Resources

-1. The Superintendent/Designee will annually update a resource webpage on the HCPSS website to provide school-based and community resource information available for foreign-born students and families.
+1. The Superintendent/designee will annually update a resource webpage on the HCPSS website to provide school-based and community resource information available for foreign-born students and families.
+School websites will be linked to the HCPSS resource webpage.
+The webpage will include:

-2. The principal/designee will identify a school point of contact and a team of trained employees (including but not limited to a pupil personnel worker (PPW), school counselor, school nurse, school psychologist, and school-based administrator) who will:
+2. The principal/designee will identify a school point of contact and a team of trained HCPSS employees (including but not limited to a pupil personnel worker (PPW), school counselor, school nurse, school psychologist, and school-based administrator) who will:

 1. Respond quickly and appropriately to the needs of students and families affected by immigration enforcement actions.